Decomposing Global Feature Effects Based on Feature Interactions: Generalized Additive Decomposition of Global EffecTs (GADGET)

-The local feature effect function must be defined in such a way that the risk function in Eq.~\eqref{eq:risk} minimizes the interaction-related heterogeneity of features in $S$, i.e., the feature interactions between $\xv_j \in \xv_S$ with $S \subseteq \{1,\ldots, p\}$ and features of a previously defined feature set $Z \subseteq \{1,\ldots, p\}$ (see Section \ref{sec:requirements}).
-The feature subset $S$ is chosen to be the subset of features for which we want to receive representative regional feature effect plots by minimizing their interaction-related heterogeneity.
-Features in $Z$ are considered as split features and thus aim to partition the feature space in such a way that feature interactions with features in $S$ are minimized.
-Algorithm \ref{alg:tree} defines a single partitioning step of GADGET, which is inspired by the CART algorithm \citep{breiman:1984} and is recursively repeated until a certain stop criterion is met (see Section \ref{sec:stop_criteria}).
+The goal of the GADGET algorithm is to find regions with little interaction-related heterogeneity.
+A user specifies two sets: $S \subseteq \{1,\ldots, p\}$ containing the features of interest for which we want to receive representative regional feature effect plots by minimizing their interaction-related heterogeneity, and $Z \subseteq \{1,\ldots, p\}$ containing features assumed to interact with those in $S$.
+Features in $Z$ serve as split features when partitioning the feature space to minimize interactions with features in $S$.
+Features in $-S$ are usually assumed not to interact with other features and are thus only calculated and visualized on a global level.
+Algorithm \ref{alg:tree} defines a single partitioning step of GADGET, which is inspired by the CART algorithm \citep{breiman:1984} and is recursively repeated until a certain stop criterion is met (see Appendix \ref{app:recom_stop_crit} for more details).
 We greedily search for the best split point within the feature subset $Z$ such that the interaction-related heterogeneity of feature subset $S$ is minimized in the two resulting subspaces.
 The interaction-related heterogeneity is measured by the variance of the local feature effects of $\xv_j$ within the new subspace (see Eq.~\ref{eq:risk}).
-Hence, for each split feature $z$ and split point $t$, we sum up the risk of the two resulting subspaces for all features in $S$ (line 6 in Algorithm \ref{alg:tree}) and then choose the split point of the split feature $(\hat t,\hat z)$ that minimizes the interaction-related heterogeneity of all features $j \in S$ (line 9 in Algorithm \ref{alg:tree}).\footnote{In the case where $z \in S$, we also include the heterogeneity reduction of the $z$-th feature in the objective, since we aim to reduce the overall interaction-related heterogeneity of all features in $S$.}
+Hence, for each candidate split feature $z$ and candidate split point $t$, we sum up the risks of the two resulting subspaces for all features in $S$ (line 6 in Algorithm \ref{alg:tree}) and then choose the split $(\hat t,\hat z)$ that minimizes the interaction-related heterogeneity of all features $j \in S$ (line 9 in Algorithm \ref{alg:tree}).
+Note that Algorithm \ref{alg:tree} is exemplarily defined for numeric features, however, GADGET can also handle categorical features which is described in detail in Appendix \ref{app:categ_feat}.